-10) Limitation of the number of study group meetings and their duration.
+15) Limitation of the number of study group meetings and their duration.

+16) Evaluation of regional Study Groups on whether their competencies and terms of reference are duplicated or overlap with existing Working Groups and Committees of the six regional organizations.

-11) Limitation of the number of days of meetings for the advisory groups to three days per year maximum with interpretation.
+17) Limitation of the number of days of meetings for the advisory groups to three days per year maximum with interpretation.

-12) Reduction of the number and duration of physical meetings of working groups of the Council, where possible.
+18) Reduction of the number and duration of physical meetings of working groups of the Council, where possible.